uglycheng/leetcode/README.md

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.
 <br>Solution Code: [2_add_two_numbers.py](./2_add_two_numbers.py)

-## 3. Longest Substring Without Repeating Characters
+## 3.Longest Substring Without Repeating Characters
 <br>Given a string, find the length of the longest substring without repeating characters.
 <br>Solution Code: [3_longest_substring_without_repeat_chars.py](./3_longest_substring_without_repeat_chars.py)

-## 4. Median of Two Sorted Arrays
+## 4.Median of Two Sorted Arrays
 <br>There are two sorted arrays nums1 and nums2 of size m and n respectively.
 Find the median of the two sorted arrays.
 The overall run time complexity should be O(log (m+n)).
 You may assume nums1 and nums2 cannot be both empty.
 <br>Solution Code: [4_median_of_two_sorted_arrays.py](./4_median_of_two_sorted_arrays.py)

+## 5.Longest Palindromic Substring
+<br>Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.
+(A palindromic string is a string which equals to its reverse).
+<br>Solution Code: [5_longest_palindromic_substring.py](./5_longest_palindromic_substring.py).
+I use dynamic programming, but the solution seems a bit slow, only beats about 30% users.